Student

 When the time feels right, you may feel the need to reach out for emotional or practical support during your time as a student.
 Health Assured know how difficult it can be to take those first steps.
 Our qualified and experienced counsellors are ready to listen and provide guidance.

-For more information see our article What is Financial Wellbeing
+For more information see our article How to support financial wellbeing in the workplace

 The Student Assistance Programme (SAP) is available 24/7, 365, so help is always available, at a time which suits you.